ancient-cat/cam11/README.md

 ##### Introduction

-This is a simple, low-level camera library that makes use of the [Transform](https://love2d.org/wiki/Transform) objects introduced in LÖVE (love2d) version 11.0.
+This is a simple, low-level camera library that makes use of the [Transform](https://love2d.org/wiki/Transform) object introduced in LÖVE (love2d) version 11.0.

 It is intended as either a simple camera for games that don't need more, or as